simgrid/simgrid/docs/source/Installing_SimGrid.rst

   Activates the ns-3 bindings.
 See section :ref:`model_ns3`.

 enable_smpi (ON/off)
-  Allows to run MPI code on top of SimGrid.
+  Allows one to run MPI code on top of SimGrid.

 enable_smpi_ISP_testsuite (on/OFF)
   Adds many extra tests for the model-checker module.